BKinya/Todo-App/README.md

 # Todo-App
 A Todo app: A sample app to use at Pwani workshops, May Edition: Building Android UI with Jetpack Compose

+## State
+State in an app is any value that can change, like whether to show a button or not, the result of fetching data from a data source, and much more.
+In this session, we'll learn about state and composition.
+We'll look at smart recomposition,   stable and unstable state and how state stability affects recomposition.
+We'll also learn about at state hoisting and create stateful and stateless composable.

+Happy Composing!

 ### Resources